-Here are some safe methods for defrosting meat or food;
+There are three some safe methods for defrosting meat or food;

 This is one of the simplest methods.
 Leave the meat in your refrigerator it in original packaging and in a dish large enough to catch the dripping.
 You will need to allow one day for every pound.